 “I think his talent is similar to Christian Pulisic, or maybe a little bit better.
 But we want to keep him grounded because we’ve seen what happens to a lot of the young players.”

 Even their youth records in the first half of the two contrasting seasons that they made the step-up to the senior squad read nearly identically.

 Pulisic scored six and set up six more in 12 appearances for Dortmund’s U19s in the 2015/16 Hinrunde, while Reyna managed four goals and seven assists from 11 games, as well as another four goals and an assist in five UEFA Youth League matches over the course of the 2019/20 equivalent.

 Even in terms of style, the pair share a keen eye for goal, a stick-like-glue first touch and slaloming dribble that puts fear into opposition defenders.

 Positionally, too, they both thrive across the front line of an attack.
-Reyna played through the middle against Standard Liege this month, scored from the right against Feyenoord and has played - like Pulisic - from the left and as a No10 for the youth teams of the USA and Dortmund.
+Reyna played through the middle in a friendly against Standard Liege in January, scored from the right against Feyenoord and has played - like Pulisic - from the left and as a No10 for the youth teams of the USA and Dortmund.

 And BVB clearly see something exceptional in Reyna, just as they did in Pulisic before him.

 “[Reyna]’s a big, big talent.
 I think he will do a lot for American soccer in the next five or 10 years,” Dortmund CEO Hans-Joachim Watzke told The Athletic.
 "Like Christian, he has time to develop.
 He needs time but he has everything a player should have."

 Watzke is right, Reyna has plenty of time on his hands but considering the attacking midfielder’s rocketing emergence in recent months, his developing talent seems impatient.